 If your custom report is not pulling results:

-1. If you tried to update your custom report in order to pull new information, you will need to create and generate a new custom report.
+1. If you tried to update your custom report in order to pull new information, try creating and generating a new custom report.
 The system doesn't retroactively update and pull new information when you change the report criteria.

 2. Check the date range to make sure it is inclusive of those reporting weeks.